SteveHodge/assistantdm/readme.txt

 * Armor proficiency feats don't parse in statistic blocks because of the parentheses for the subtype
 * Warforged feats, multidexterity, improved multiattack *
-* DTT: Points of interest should be excluded from the tree view.
-Probably want to refactor UI around element tree/list anyway
-* DTT: split simple image (which supports animation) from map (which supports masks and walls)
-* DTT: split rendering into layers, have separate ui elements for selecting maps, tokens, and perhaps lightsources
-* 	layers for painting order
-* 	Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
-* DTT: tokens could show movement trail and measurement
 * Slots: xml output/parsing (done). apply effects (done). tooltips - descriptions (todo). fix up notifications - probably best to make each slot a property
 * Check how natural armor bonus is implemented.
 It's both a modifier type (that only applies to AC), and a statistic that can itself be enhanced - seems to be right?
 * Implement Spell Resistance